Limmen/csle/docs/_docs/installing.md

 By adding the above line to the `sudoers` file, CSLE will be able to view logs and start and stop management services without requiring a password to be entered.
 (Note that the exact paths used above may differ on your system, very the paths by running the command `whereis service`, `whereis journalctl`, etc.)

 Next, setup SSH keys so that all servers (leader and workers) have SSH access to each other without requiring a password.
-To do this, generate an SSH key pair with the command `ssh-keygen` on each server and copy the public key (e.g. `id_rsa.pub`) to the file `.ssh/authorized_keys`.
+To do this, generate an SSH key pair with the command `ssh-keygen` on each server and copy the public key (e.g., `id_rsa.pub`) to the file `.ssh/authorized_keys`.

 Lastly, define default username and password to the management system by editing the file: `csle/config.json`.